0bIivi0n/Programming-Theory-Repo/README.md

 For this project, I chose to make a top-down shooter in which you control a spitfire that must deal with several types of UFOs.

-1/ Player and enemy UFOs all inherits from ShipParent.cs //INHERITANCE
+1/ Player and enemy UFOs all inherit from ShipParent.cs //INHERITANCE

 2/ There are 3 Types of enemies (small, medium, big) with different characteristics //POLYMORPHISM